dak180/oxidizer/README.txt

 cvs -z3 -d:pserver:anonymous@oxidizer.cvs.sourceforge.net:/cvsroot/oxidizer co -P oxidizer

-and a few seconds later you should get a folder call oxidizer in the Source folder.
+and a few seconds later you should get a folder called oxidizer in the Source folder.
 If these instructions do not work check Sourceforge's version at http://sourceforge.net/cvs/?group_id=159210

-Open the project in XCode 2.4 and compile.
-Note that attempting to open the project in older version of XCode may or may not work.
-It definitely does not work in 2.0.
+Open the project in XCode 3.x and compile.

 Note that if while building you get an error message :- Command /bin/sh failed with exit code 1